Contraceptive Use in the United States

 THE BROAD BENEFITS OF CONTRACEPTIVE USE

-• Many hormonal methods—the pill, vaginal ring, patch, implant and IUD—offer a number of health benefits in addition to contraceptive effectiveness.
+• Many hormonal methods—the pill, vaginal ring, patch, implant and IUD—offer a number of health benefits in addition to contraceptive effectiveness, such as treatment for excessive menstrual bleeding, menstrual pain and acne.
+(See Figure 2.)

 • Fourteen percent of oral contraceptive users—1.5 million women—rely on this method exclusively for noncontraceptive purposes.

-• Some 762,000 women who have never had sex use the pill, and they do so almost exclusively for noncontraceptive reasons.
+• Some 762,000 women who have never had sex use the pill (representing 9% of pill users), and they do so almost exclusively for noncontraceptive reasons.

-• Three products currently on the market (Plan B, Plan B One-Step and Next Choice) are effective when taken within 72 hours after unprotected sex (though they are decreasingly effective up to five days).
-A fourth product (ella) is effective for up to five days.
+• The majority of dedicated emergency contraceptive products currently on the market are effective when taken within 72 hours of unprotected sex (though they are decreasingly effective up to five days after unprotected sex).
+These pills consist of a concentrated dosage of one of the same hormones found in birth control pills.
+Another product, containing ulipristal acetate, is effective for up to five days.

 WHO PAYS FOR CONTRACEPTION?

-• The federal and state governments provide funding for family planning services and supplies to help women meet these challenges.
-In 2008, an estimated 17.4 million women were in need of publicly funded services and supplies because they either had an income below 250% of the federal poverty level or were younger than 20 (and are assumed to have a low personal income).
+• In 2010, an estimated 19.1 million women were in need of publicly funded services and supplies because they either had an income below 250% of the federal poverty level or were younger than 20 (and are assumed to have a low personal income).
+The federal and state governments provide funding for family planning services and supplies to help women meet these challenges.

 • For more information on these services, see Facts on Publicly Funded Contraceptive Services in the United States.

 • Millions of U.S. women rely on private insurance coverage to help them afford contraceptive services and supplies.
-Nine in 10 employer-based insurance plans cover a full range of prescription contraceptives; this proportion is three times that of just a decade ago.
+Nine in 10 employer-based insurance plans cover a full range of prescription contraceptives.

-• As of July 2012, some 28 states have laws in place requiring insurers that cover prescription drugs in general to cover the full range of FDA-approved contraceptive drugs and devices.
+• As of July 2013, 28 states have laws in place requiring insurers that cover prescription drugs in general to cover the full range of FDA-approved contraceptive drugs and devices.

 3. Trussell J, Contraceptive failure in the United States, Contraception, 2011, 83(5):397–404.